pymor/pymor/docs/source/getting_started.rst

 solutions of the problem for different randomly chosen parameters using linear finite elements.
 (The size of the grid can be controlled via the ``--grid`` parameter.
-The randomly chosen parameters will actually always be the same for each run, since a fixed seed for the random generator is chosen in :mod:`pymor.defaults`.)
+The randomly chosen parameters will actually always be the same for each run, since a the random generator is initialized with a fixed default seed in :func:`~pymor.tools.random.new_random_state`.)

 After closing the window, the reduced basis for model order reduction is generated using a greedy search algorithm with error estimator.